Azure-Samples/communication-services-ios-quickstarts/Add Video Calling/README.md

 - Create a User Access Token to instantiate the call client.
 [Learn how to create and manage user access tokens](https://docs.microsoft.com/en-gb/azure/communication-services/quickstarts/access-tokens?pivots=programming-language-csharp).

 ## Setting up
-### Creating the Xcode project
-In Xcode, create a new iOS project and select the Single View App template.
-This tutorial uses the [SwiftUI framework](https://developer.apple.com/xcode/swiftui/), so you should set the Language to Swift and the User Interface to SwiftUI.
-You're not going to create tests during this quick start.
-Feel free to uncheck Include Tests.

 ### Installing CocoaPods
 Please use this guide to [install CocoaPods](https://guides.cocoapods.org/using/getting-started.html) on your Mac.